orangedaisy/bshowco/_posts/2018-04-12-better-modifier-classes-with-css-custom-properties.md

 We can reassign the custom properties through inline styles (thus eliminating the modifier classes all together):

-{% include embed-codepen.html slug-hash='KZNaxG' default-tabs='html,result'
+{% include "embed-codepen" slug-hash:'KZNaxG' default-tabs:'html,result'
-pen-title='bshow-better-modifier-classes--new-1' preview='true' %}
+pen-title:'bshow-better-modifier-classes--new-1' preview:'true' %}

 *__Note__: I realize the custom property names aren't any shorter than the properties they're meant to replace.
 In practice, I imagine you'd use any sort